jeffreyhwatson/jeffreyhwatson/README.md

 👯 I’m looking to collaborate on whatever.

+📝 Sometimes I write for [Toward Data Science](https://hanif-watson.medium.com/).

-⚡ Fun fact: I'm a DJ.
+⚡ Fun fact: I'm a DJ. 🎧 🎛️

 📫 How to reach me: